Control and Management

 Usually, the location of the company's Board of Directors meetings where strategic decisions are made determines where the control and management is exercised.
 Under certain scenarios, holding Board of Directors meetings in Singapore may not be sufficient and IRAS will consider all facts provided by the company to determine if the control and management of the business is indeed exercised in Singapore.

-• No key employees are based in Singapore
+- Whether there are key employees based in Singapore

 The place of incorporation of a company is not necessarily indicative of the tax residency of a company.